This is a flashback to an anxious morning we experienced over three years ago.

 We drive the four-mile loop around the back section of our neighborhood and hesitate before crossing the section of Colard Lane that dams up the small depression that we call Bristow’s pond.
 For a couple weeks during the spring, if the runoff is plentiful, this pond can be full of water and full of life.
 Beyond that, it is usually a muddy, sandy slough that attracts thirsty mammals at night, a variety of birds during the day, and breeding mosquitoes during dusk and dawn.
 Today, the water is at the brim, and we are hesitant to cross the road that serves as its earthen dam, but across we venture.

-Another mile along the soggy road, we approach another smaller creek-crossing that typically trickles through a culvert several feet below the surface of Rowell Drive.
+Another mile along the soggy road, we approach another smaller creek-crossing that typically trickles through a couple culverts several feet below the surface of Rowell Drive.
 Today, the swollen creek kisses the shoulder of the road upstream to our left.
-Gushing water roars toward our property from the culvert downstream, beneath us to our right.
+Gushing water roars toward our property from the culverts downstream, beneath us to our right.
 I park the car a safe distance from the saturated, mushy road that crosses the normally dry creek bed.
 The rain continues to pelt the roof, windshield, and hood of our idling Subaru.
 Donned in rain gear, a couple of us venture out on foot to test the stability of the soft, waterlogged dirt road.
 Water from the upstream side is lapping onto the surface of the roadway now.
 Splashing dots pound the surface of the upstream water in the pond to our left, as well as the numerous puddles that surround us on the road.
 The road feels like a large pile of spongy mud beneath my boots.
 With sufficient velocity and subsequent momentum, we may have crossed in the Subaru without incident, but although our driveway is less than a hundred yards beyond this crossing, we make the wise decision to turn around and drive back the four-mile loop on the road we had already tested.

 Returning to the dry confines of our home, I find myself staring mindlessly out the picture windows into the driving rain, and at the raging river that only yesterday had merely been a damp creek bed.
 Sitting along the edge of a river or stream has typically been one of my most relaxing “activities.”
 I find it soothing to watch something completely obeying gravity on its journey to the sea.
 But today, the sight is far from soothing; definitely unnerving.
 At this point, I can only imagine the volume of water that is flowing down the north fork of the Saint Vrain River which is a thousand vertical feet below our home.